052223-java-angular/ruben-p1-back-end/README.md

 - Browsing Catalog of Fish and Searching methods
 - Adding fish from the catalog to personal fish tank
 - Create user fish tank
-- Modifying the fish tank; add fish, remove fish, filtration
+- Modifying the fish tank; add fish, remove fish
 - Leave review of experience with fish in fish tank, persists to catalog
 - Browse reviews of a fish in catalog, left by existing members